-- describe each strategy - identify who you would use each strategy with - explain how you would use each strategy - explain why you chose each strategy (connection to theory and practice) - · describe how each strategy will support the learner
+- describe each strategy - identify who you would use each strategy with - explain how you would use each strategy - explain why you chose each strategy (connection to theory and practice) - describe how each strategy will support the learner

 This will make a total of 15 strategies.
 Provide citation and references according to APA.
 Standard - see E-library for assistance.
-(750 to 1000 Words).
+(This document will be approximately 750 to 1000 Words).